afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/new_issue_list_in_communication.md

 14) now the voice message is not implemented well, and make sure this should be implemented in the professional way like the whatsapp web or olx web, now there is the mike permission issue , make sure it should be working well and implemented well

-15) When message send than it takes time and wait to message api response but make sure this api should be call in the background and in the there should be completely realtime experiaence

 16) channel setting and permission should be implemented well and handled in the professional way and there is not any issue and all the things shuld be working well according to the permissions and there is not any loading issues